 As illustrated in Fig. 2, there are two symmetrical assemblies, and each contains a wheel, a DC motor with a right angle reducer, a linear displacement transducer and a support mechanism.
 The wheels are driven by the DC motor and are always pressed by the ball, therefore they can generate various frictional force to the ball, making it rotate in desired directions and speeds together with the soccer robot.
 During dribbling, the robot will constantly adjust the speed of the wheels to maintain a proper distance between the ball and the robot using a closed-loop control system.
 This control system takes the actual ball distance as the feedback signal, which is measured indirectly by the linear displacement transducers attached to the supporting mechanism.
-As the ball moves closer to the robot, the supporting mechanism will raise, and then stretch the transducer; otherwise, the support mechanism will fall and compress the transducer.
+As the ball moves closer to the robot, the support mechanism will fall and compress the transducer.
 The information obtained from two transducers can be used to calculate the actual ball distance based on a given detailed geometry model and careful calibrations.
 This system effectively solves the ball handling control problem.